-In 2021 and 2022 (preliminary data), samples from Switzerland, Czech Republic, Germany, Spain, France, Croatia, Greece, Hungary, Italy, Poland, Portugal, and Romania were analysed.
+In 2021 and 2022, samples from Switzerland, Czech Republic, Germany, Spain, France, Croatia, Greece, Hungary, Italy, Poland, Portugal, and Romania were analysed.
 AP sensitivity was, overall, high with some variations in the baseline, dependent on the species (M. laxa, M. fructicola, M. fructigena), and especially with partly higher EC50 values for M. fructigena.
-Practical relevance of these findings needs to be further investigated.